Gamble Plantation Historic State Park: History

 The coastal area was inhabited for thousands of years by varying cultures of indigenous peoples, who left huge shell middens as evidence of their reliance on seafood.
-Historic tribes in this area included the Tocobaga, Creek, Yamasee, and Seminole.
-(The Creek and Seminole were relative latecomers, after their lands farther north were taken by White settlers.)
+Historic tribes in this area included the prehistoric Tocobaga, and during the colonial period Yamasee, Creek, Seminole and Miccosukee.

-At the close of the Seminole War in 1842, the United States opened the Florida frontier to settlement by European Americans.
+At the close of the Second Seminole War in 1842, the United States opened the Florida frontier to settlement by Americans.
 Major Robert Gamble Jr. (b.
-1813 in Virginia), who had served in the war, received 160 acres for homesteading, and arrived at the Manatee River site in 1844.
-Other sugar planters from South Carolina and established slave states soon joined him along the rich Manatee River valley on the western coast of today's central Florida.
+1813 in Virginia), who had served in the Florida War, received 160 acres for homesteading under the Armed Occupation Act, and arrived at the Manatee River site in 1844.
+Other sugar planters from northern Florida and established slave states soon joined him along the rich Manatee River on the western coast of today's central Florida.
 The sugar planters enslaved many people to clear the lands; plant, harvest and process sugarcane; and build the plantation houses, mills, and outbuildings.
 By 1845, a dozen plantations along the riverfront were producing for the New Orleans market.
 The planters shipped their commodity crops downriver and across the Gulf of Mexico to the international port.

 The Gamble Mansion was built principally by enslaved people, both laborers and artisans, using local materials over the course of five to six years.
 The mansion is an outstanding example of antebellum construction in the Doric Revivalist vernacular architectural style.
 The mansion's columns and two-foot-thick walls are made of tabby, a unique type of concrete first used by Spanish and English settlers on the Atlantic coast and Sea Islands as an alternative to clay bricks, which could not be produced due to a lack of clay in the coastal soil.
 Techniques for making tabby were brought to Florida by European-American planters and the African-American people they enslaved.
 The workers created the material by mixing lime (extracted by burning crushed oyster shells), more crushed oyster shells, sand, and water.
 The mixture was poured into molds for hardening, and the finished product was used in the same manner as bricks.
-Ample supplies of oyster shells were found in middens present on the sites of former Native American coastal villages.
+Ample supplies of oyster shells were found in middens present on the sites of former Native Floridian coastal villages.